 \section{Energy and velocity distributions in stellar encounters}

-In this appendix, we detail the PDF of several functions of interest and we prove several properties claimed in the main text.
-We start by introducing the PDF of final velocity in a given shell and give an analytical derivation.
-With these results, we prove the relation between the median and the average kinetic energy kick of \refeq{RelationAverageMedian}.
-In a third part, we illustrate this formal derivation with the example of the initial velocity following a Maxwell-Boltzmann distribution.
-Eventually, we conclude by studying the impact of stellar encounters on the density profile using a simple criterion in order to justify the use of the median as the typical kinetic energy kick felts by all particles in a given shell during one crossing of the disk.
+In this appendix section, we detail the PDFs of several functions of interest, and prove several properties used in the main text.
+We start by analytically deriving the PDF of final velocities in a given shell.
+Then we prove the relation between the median and the average kinetic energy kick of \refeq{RelationAverageMedian}.
+In a third part, we illustrate this formal derivation with the example of initial velocities following a Maxwell-Boltzmann distribution.
+Eventually, we conclude by studying the impact of stellar encounters on the density profile using a simple criterion in order to justify the use of the median as the typical kinetic energy kick felt by all particles in a given shell during one crossing of the disk.